denislavaaa/dogo-fetcher/README.md

 - `resetGallery()` -> Reset the gallery index and caching mechanism.

 ### NOTE:
-The library uses SwiftConcurrency
+- The library uses SwiftConcurrency
-Currently the caching mechanism used is the default stragtegy for URLSession.
+-Currently the caching mechanism used is the default stragtegy for URLSession.